 Good news!
-For the tenth year running we're freezing our element of your bill.
+For the 14th year running we're freezing our element of your bill.

 (Note: percentage increases are rounded to 1 decimal place on your Council Tax demand notice)

 Want to know more?

 Council Tax Information Leaflet 2022-2023 (police commissioner) (PDF Document, 0.31 Mb)

 Council Tax Information Leaflet 2022-2023 (fire and rescue service) (PDF Document, 0.74 Mb)